 Mental health for trauma and resilience training is gaining national attention.
 The knowledge and strength gained from this training will improve the lives, jobs and teams in first response.

-Format: Class sessions are delivered live on Wednesdays, plus virtual homework and discussions during the week
+Format: Class sessions are delivered online live, plus virtual homework and discussions during the week

 Hours: 18 Hours - PDUs / 1.8 CEUs

 Fee: $600 - includes certificates of completion, Field Traumatologist Badge, and academic materials

 MODULE ONE, PART I: Dynamics of Trauma and Resilience